-Over the past several months I have been working on a test rocket for data collection and validation of novel systems as part of an aerospace club project at Northeastern University.
+Over the past year I have been working on a test rocket for data collection and validation of novel systems as part of an aerospace club project at Northeastern University.
 Among other things, I designed the instrumented nose cone assembly that allows for the measurement of airspeed and the axial drag force on the nose cone.

 There was a challenging set of requirements for this assembly:

 - The fiberglass nose cone shell must be axially supported by a load cell only.